3h-coder/PI2CodeEq3/README.txt

 The idea is for the program to run permanently in the background of its user's machine.
 The user specifies a list of companies to watch over, while the program continuously searches information about each company in the list.
-In order to do that, the program loops through 11 different websites (more might be added as development progresses) considered to be secured sources.
+In order to do that, the program loops through 11 different websites (more might be added as development progresses) considered to be viable sources.
 For instance, https://thehackernews.com/ is one them.
 Once a targeted company is mentionned in an article (or tweet), the program then performs analysis to determine whether or not the article/tweet content is worth raising an alert, and saves all analysis data into a specific object called TextAnalyzer.
 Currently, there are 3 levels of alert.
 Level 1 being a possibility of attack/breachwhereas level 3 suggests that an